Tonysk8cr/LETW/README.md

 Test_Videos: This is where you will store your training videos.

-Keep in mind that once the Test_Videos folder is created, you will need to manually create a subfolder for each action, and then place every video related to that specific action inside its corresponding folder.
-The videos should follow the naming convention: Action(1, 2, 3, 4).
+Keep in mind that once the Test_Videos folder is automatically created, a subfolder for each action specified in the DataExtraction class will also be generated.
+So please make sure the list of actions is correctly defined in that class.

+After that, you will need to manually place the corresponding videos into each of these action folders.
+The videos should follow the naming convention:
+Action(1, 2, 3, 4) (e.g., Hello1.mp4, Hello2.mp4, etc.).

 2. Check for incorrect path references